censys/censys-python/README.md

 The index APIs allow you to perform full-text searches, view specific records, and generate aggregate reports about the IPv4, Websites, and Certificates endpoints.
-There is a Python class for each index: `CensysIPv4`, `CensysWebsites`, and `CensysCertificates`.
+There is a Python class for each index: `CensysCertificates`, `CensysIPv4`, and `CensysWebsites`.

 Below, we show an example for certificates, but the same methods exist for each of the three indices, with the exception of bulk which is only supported by the certificates index.